-We see this pattern of the gospel being presented, and those who believe it being immediately baptized in the New Testament book of Acts multiple times.
+We see this pattern of the gospel (and those who believe it being baptized immediately) presented in the New Testament book of Acts multiple times.
 The first instance is in chapter 2.
-Peter, one of Jesus’ apostles, preaches about Jesus, how he was crucified and buried, but then resurrected by God and made Lord of all (to be read in Acts 2:22-36).
+Peter, one of Jesus’ Apostles, preaches about Jesus, how He was crucified and buried, but then resurrected by God and made Lord of all (Acts 2:22-36).

 This pattern is repeated several times in the book of Acts

 - Acts 8:12 – Samarians hear the gospel of Jesus, believe and are baptized

 - Acts 8:13 – Simon the sorcerer hears, believes and is baptized

 - Acts 8:26-39 – an Ethiopian is taught about Jesus believes and is baptized

 - Acts 9:1-19 – Jesus appears to Saul of Tarsus, Saul believes in him and is baptized

 - Acts 10:24-48 – Cornelius and his family hear the gospel and are baptized

 - Acts 16:14-15 – Lydia and her family are baptized after hearing and believing the gospel

 - Acts 16:25-34 – the family of the jailor in Philippi hears the gospel and are baptized